-We are almost approaching the end of sessions concerning the ‘Keyword View’ of QTP.
-How it looks, what it does, what can we do with it – These are some of the aspects we are trying to unveil in the course of our articles.
-Understanding the view, adding steps, conditional statements are already dealt with.
+We are almost approaching the end of the sessions concerning the ‘Keyword View’ of QTP.
+How it looks, what it does, what we can do with it – are some of the aspects that we are trying to unveil in the course of our articles.
+Understanding the view, adding steps, and conditional statements are already dealt with.

-Today we’ll learn remaining Keyword View features such as moving steps, deleting steps and dealing with breakpoints.
+Today you’ll learn the remaining Keyword View features such as Moving steps, Deleting steps and dealing with Breakpoints.

-Just like always, we will use the sample test we have been working with – The login operation on the Flight sample application.
+Just like always, we will use the sample test that we have been working with i.e. The login operation on the Flight sample application.

-1) The first and the simplest way – Keyword view acts like any text modification application when it comes to cutting, copying and pasting the steps.
-Thus, all the clipboard shortcuts are applicable.
+#1) The first and the simplest way – the Keyword view acts like any text modification application when it comes to cutting, copying, and pasting the steps.
+Thus, all clipboard shortcuts are applicable.

 - Ctrl+C – Copying